ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

 Crowl in N2953_, is harmonious with our proposal.
 For example, since throwing move constructors are allowed, default move constructors will be generated in more cases, with performance benefits if *any* subobjects have been move-enabled.

-As a matter of QOI, a default move constructor would probably gain an exception specification whose boolean constant parameter is computed from the results of has_nothrow_move on all subobjects, but, being a matter of QOI, that doesn't have any effect on standard text.
+A default move constructor should gain a ``noexcept`` specification whose boolean constant parameter is computed from the results of the ``noexcept`` operator for the move of all subobjects.

 The proposed ``[[nothrow]]`` attribute is just a less-powerful version of this feature.
 In particular, it can't express the hint shown for